AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 The Associated Press will declare winners in presidential and state primaries on Super Tuesday only when it’s determined there is no scenario that would allow the trailing candidates to close the gap.
 If a race has not been called, the AP will continue to cover any newsworthy developments, such as candidate concessions or declarations of victory.
 In doing so, the AP will make clear that it has not yet declared a winner and explain why.

-In the presidential contests, neither Biden nor Trump has suffered a defeat or even faced a close race in any nominating contest so far.
+In the presidential contests, neither Biden nor Trump has suffered a defeat or even faced a close race in any nominating contest as of Friday.
 For both, their narrowest margin came in New Hampshire, which Biden won by more than 40 percentage points as a write-in candidate and Trump’s margin over Haley, his former U.N. ambassador, exceeded 10 points.

+On the Republican side, Haley has performed best in Democratic-leaning areas.
+She has also benefited from independents and Democrats participating in Republican primaries, suggesting that her strongest performances could come in places with open primaries, which are not limited to participation by registered Republicans.

 In noncompetitive contests, the AP may in some cases be able to determine the winners relatively quickly based on the first vote returns of the night.
 Factors include the size of the lead in those initial returns, backed by an AP analysis of historical vote returns to determine how different those updates can be from final results.